zekrom-vale/ZekromsCraftingAPI/README.md

 * No consumption option
 * Shaped crafting
 * Define item alternative (via the `names` system)
-* Dellays
+* Delay
-* Checks for errors and trys to compensate for them (*Check your log!*)
+* Checks for errors and tries to compensate for them (*Check your log!*)
 * Automatic processing or click to craft
+* Modes so you can use conflicting inputs (Ex wire extruder and plate press in one)
-* Pull crafting script that works like the Mincraft crafting table
+* Pull crafting script that works like the Minecraft crafting table
 #### All of that easily used by people who don't know lua or complex JSON.

 # Index